 5.9 Contact in Child Arrangements and Special Guardianship Orders

-Any contact between a child and his/her family under these orders will usually be initially agreed as part of a care plan put before the Court and thereafter managed by the holder of the Child Arrangement Order or Special Guardianship Order.
+Any contact between a child and their family under these orders will usually be initially agreed as part of a care plan put before the Court and thereafter managed by the holder of the Child Arrangement Order or Special Guardianship Order.
 Special Guardians can ask for an assessment of need by the Council which could include the need for advice/assistance regarding contact.

 6. Supporting Permanence

 All forms of permanence require support to ensure they are effective and long lasting.
 This may involve the establishment of informal support mechanisms.

 (For example drawing in other family members to support a kinship arrangement) or require longer term practical or financial support.